 ‘Can it be anybody?’
 I sing

 ‘I just need someone to love,’ Jack collapses into my arms.

 “A snake bite causes him to stop talking?
 Is he daft?”
 Julian is blunt.

 “No. We talk by sign language.
 Ask him something.”

 “How did you get snake-bit in New York?
 Sure it wasn’t rat?
 Maybe it’s the plague?”

-The boy was a wit.
-We both laughed.
-The kids relaxed, seeing Jack act normal.
+The boy is a wit.
+We both laugh.
+The kids relax, seeing Jack act normal.